MajorPainage/Origins1.7.1/README.md

 <u><b>Installing Files:</b></u>

 - Install the latest OA Beta Patch (http://www.arma2.com/beta-patch.php)
-- Create a new folder copy the files from Operation Arrowhead folder into it.
-(This help retain your original files if you have to start over)
+- Create a new folder copy the files from the OA folder into it.
+(This help retains your original files if you have to start over)
 - Copy the Addons folder from the Arma 2 folder into the same folder.
 - Copy the map (@DayzOrigins) into the same folder.
 (Downloaded from Dayz Commander or other tool)
 - Edit the following files:<br>